knowledge-computing/mapkurator-doc/docs/modules/postocr-linker.md

 PostOCR helps to verify the output and correct misspelled words from PatchTextSpotter using the [OpenStreetMap](https://www.openstreetmap.org/) dictionary.
 PostOCR module finds words' candidates using [fuzzy query function](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html) from [Elasticsearch](https://www.elastic.co/elasticsearch/), which contains the place name attribute from the OpenStreetMap dictionary.
 Once PostOCR module identifies words' candidates, the module picks one candidate by the word popularity from the dictionary.

 #### Entity Linker
+EntityLinker links text labels to the corresponding geo-entities in external knowledge bases (e.g., OpenStreetMap) to enable advanced search queries on scanned maps.
-EntityLinker retrieves the candidate geo-entities in OpenStreetMap that satisfy two criteria: 1) the suggested word (i.e. output from PostOCR) is a substring of the candidate geo-entity's name and 2) the geocoordinates of a geo-entity is within the map boundary.
+In the current version of the mapKurator, EntityLinker retrieves the candidate geo-entities in OpenStreetMap that satisfy two criteria: 1) the suggested word (i.e., output from PostOCR) is a substring of the candidate geo-entity's name and 2) the geocoordinates of a geo-entity is within the map boundary.
 Geo-coordinates are obtained from Geocoordinate Converter.

 ### Index Creation Procedures